 Happy 4th of July!!!
 Independence Day is one of my favorite holidays.
-I can’t help but reflect on the courage, vision and fortitude it took to make this Country the paragon of freedom and democracy that it is today.
+I can’t help but reflect on the courage, vision and fortitude it took to make this Country.
+Especially considering the paragon of freedom and democracy that it is today.
 As a Daughter of the American Revolution I feel particularly proud to have ancestors who played an integral part in fighting for our freedom.
 On July 4th I’m overcome with this sense of pride, which is precisely how you’ll feel after making and serving this Lemon Pound Cake with Fresh Strawberry Icing.

 Proud that there isn’t a crumb left over and all your guests are raving about how moist and flavorful it was.
 The lemon is subtle and the strawberry icing just takes the cake to that next flavor level.
 It’s a celebration in and of itself.